KatiRemo/testingTelephones_unitTesting/phoneAPI.md

 ```

 If a person has no phone (the phone field is an empty array or there is no phone field), then this person is not added into the result array.
-If all phones are missing, an empty array [] is returned.
+If all phones are missing or phones array is empty, an empty array [] is returned.
 If all persons are missing, an empty array [] is returned.

 ## **getName(number)**